Team & Board

 Chair of the Board

-Trude Gomnæs Ugelstad is artistic director at Sørlandets kunstmuseum / Kunstsilo.
-Over the last 20 years she has held senior management roles at several national arts institutions in Norway.
+Trude Gomnæs Ugelstad is the Director of the Queen Sonja Print Award, the world’s leading award for graphic art.
+She was previously Artistic Director at Sørlandets kunstmuseum / Kunstsilo and has over 20 years of senior management roles at several national arts institutions in Norway.
 She has initiated and produced visual art and design projects in close collaboration with embassies in New York, Paris, Milan, London and Stockholm.
 She is working closely with the Norwegian Ministry of Culture and the Arts Council in Norway as chair for State Artist Grants.
 She served at the international and European board of World Crafts Council for six years.

 Kristoffer Dolmen